 Images play a significant role in enhancing users’ experience and engagement.
-Any broken image on your site ultimately devalues your WordPress website and brand image, which is why it’s crucial to address how to fix broken images in WordPress.
+Seeing broken images on your WordPress site ultimately devalues your brand, which is why it’s crucial to learn how to fix broken images in WordPress.

 While you can always ensure that WordPress website links are in place with WordPress support, it’s important to understand the basics of fixing broken images.
-So, today, we will explore these broken images and how you can easily fix them in WordPress.
+Today, we will explore broken images and how to easily fix them in WordPress.

 In simple words, broken images lead to a link that is no longer available or corrupted.
-When users click on a broken image, they either get a 404 or broken image symbol, signifying the image is broken/unavailable.
+When users click a broken image, they either get a 404 error or a broken-image icon, indicating the image is broken/unavailable.
 It is one of the most common WordPress errors.

 As implied in the beginning, a broken image is a critical event on your website.
-For example, if you have an e-commerce store or hospitality website that usually relies on product images, a user navigating such websites is expecting to see some good images.
-If he/she finds a broken image, this can have a negative impact on your business while hampering user experience altogether.
+For example, if you have an e-commerce store or hospitality website that relies heavily on product images, users expect high-quality visuals.

 Thus, having broken images or links on your website can damage its credibility and brand image.
-So, it is important for you to perform regular website maintenance, check for any broken images or links on your website, and fix them immediately.
+It is important for you to perform regular website maintenance, check for broken images or links, and fix them immediately.

 How to Detect Broken Images in WordPress?